-Sustainability indicators measure how the environmental or social characteristics promoted by the financial product are attained.
+Sustainability indicators measure how the environmental or social characteristics promoted by the

 How did the sustainability indicators perform?

 Amundi has developed its own in-house ESG rating process based on the "Best-in-class" approach.

 Ratings adapted to each sector of activity aim to assess the dynamics in which companies operate.